pandu-0/yelp-project/README.md

 │       └── home.py             # Home page

 ```
 The above directory tree depicts the structure of the appengine folder.
 The appengine folder hosts all the code for the website.
-The main.py file should be run to see the website in debug mode.
+The `main.py` file should be run to see the website in debug mode.

+> [!NOTE]
+Please know that running `main.py` would not work for

 ### Assets
 ```